Skip to content

 Entering the bye week, the Jalen Hurts-Kellen Moore partnership has been a mixed bag in terms of production.

-To properly assess how Hurts is operating out of Moore’s newly implemented system, there are several metrics that help paint the picture.
+To properly assess how Hurts is operating out of Moore’s newly implemented system, several metrics help paint the picture.
 As illustrated in the table below, Hurts has made meaningful gains in completion percentage, passer rating, and time to throw against the blitz this season.
-His yards per attempt have gone down slightly, but the tape shows Hurts has more often been able to operate within the framework of the offense to find hot answers when defenses send extra rushers this year compared to last.
+His yards per attempt have gone down slightly, but the tape shows Hurts has more often been able to operate within the framework of the offense to find hot answers when defenses send extra rushers this year compared with last.

 What’s concerning when looking through the numbers is how Hurts has fared commanding the offense in the larger sample size against a typical four-man rush.
 His passer rating, time to throw, and the number of turnover-worthy plays tracked by Pro Football Focus illustrate his regression.